Jhonata Robert

-Jhonata Robert Alves da Silva (born 26 October 1999), commonly known as Jhonata Robert, is a Brazilian professional footballer who plays as a winger or an attacking midfielder for Campeonato Brasileiro Série A club Criciúma.
+Jhonata Robert Alves da Silva (born 26 October 1999), commonly known as Jhonata Robert, is a Brazilian professional footballer who plays as a winger or an attacking midfielder for Campeonato Brasileiro Série B club Criciúma.

 Club career

 Grêmio

 Born in Recife, Brazil, Jhonata Robert joined the Grêmio's Academy at the age of 17 in 2017 on loan from Barra-SC.